Important: If you’ve used the wrong fuel, do not switch on the engine or put the key in the ignition.

 If you aren’t so lucky and you drive off with the wrong fuel, you’ll soon realise what’s happened when the car grinds to a halt.

-Treat this as you would a regular breakdown - we’ve got a step-by-step guide on what to do here.
+Treat this as you would a regular breakdown - this step-by-step guide should help you out.

 Breakdown and insurance – are you covered?